coodoo-workhorse/workhorse/README.md

 }
 ```

-In this Example we suppose that a Worker `PointcalculationWorker` already exists.
-This Worker takes information of a given matchdays as parameters and perform the calculation of points.

 Here the method `createChainedExecutions(machtdays)` is called to execute this job for the matchdays specidied in the list on a specific order.

 ### Delayed-Jobs
-A delayed job is executed only once either after a certain time interval or at a given timestamp.
+A delayed job is a job that is executed only once either after a certain time interval or at a given timestamp.

 #### How to use
 The time is specified when a new  execution is created.